Mellon Mays Undergraduate Fellowship Program

 - Computer Science

 - Political Theory

 - Earth Science

-Learn more about the program at Mellon Mays Undergraduate Fellowship Program.
+Learn more about the program at the Mellon Mays Undergraduate Fellowship Program (MMUF) home page.

 Please submit completed MMUF applications to Lisa Mulholland in the Academic Support Office (Mears 103).
-If you have questions about the application, please contact faculty coordinator Prof. Shanna Benjamin.
+For copies of the application or if you have questions, please contact faculty coordinator Prof. Shanna Benjamin or Lisa Mulholland.